richardtvu/richardtvu.github.io/projects/in-progress/tribute-page/thoughts-processes.md

 ## Timeline:

-    - December 30, 2019:
+* December 30, 2019 / Monday:
     - Today, my goal is to get the outline of the front page and the table of contents running.
         - [x] A Front Page

-                [x] Dr. Jordan Peterson's Name at the Top [x] r.
+            - [x] Dr. Jordan Peterson's Name at the Top
+            - [x] r.
 Jordan Peterson's Portrait in the middle.
-                [x] Textbox called "OPEN"
+            - [x] Textbox called "OPEN"
-                [x] Make the text a hyperlink to the table of contents
+            - [x] Make the text a hyperlink to the table of contents

         - [x] Table of Contents:
             - [x] A header saying "Table of Contents"
             - [x] Bulleted list of links to pages
             - [x] Clickable NEXT button
             - [x] Include the block quote on the bottom of the webpage
+* December 31, 2019 / Tuesday:
+    - In my journaling session, I had some images pop up into my head about how I want my tribute to look.
+Imagine a rectangle that represents the web browser.
+The top part of it is going to be the bar.
+Whatever else that remains is going to be the "wood" table upon which the book will rest.
+IN the lower-left hand corner of the screen, there will be a candle that will "light" up the page for the user to see (perhaps, it should be a yellow-ish light?).
+        - In the beginning, when the book is closed.
+The book should be centered in the middle of the table, with the clasp, etc. pages, etc.
+        - Once the book is opened, it should look like an open book with a left and right page.
+The clasp should sitll be there, perhaps on the right or left side.
+Each time the page is flipped, the table, candle, clasp should remain there.
+    - By the way, I may have said "will" before, I don't mean that I intend to carry it to fruition.
+I mean "will" as in how it will look if I were to implement that idea.
+This project is more of an exploration for me than it is something that I *have* to complete.
+    - Thus, what do I want to do today?
         - Since I completed the above placeholder content, now it's time to do the following:
             - [ ] Make the "OPEN" button in the front page positioned in the center-right of the page.
+                - I think I can do this by using a flexbox and having the elements flow from left to right in a row, instead of a column.
+That way, the open will already be  positioned on the right.
             - [ ] Position the NEXT button at the top-right of the page.